-When you open a retirement or other financial account, buy life insurance or an annuity, or create a trust or will, you're typically asked to choose primary beneficiaries—people or entities that inherit your assets when you die.
-You may have the option to designate contingent beneficiaries.
+When you open a retirement or other financial account or buy life insurance or an annuity, you're typically asked to designate primary beneficiaries—people or entities that inherit the associated assets when you die.
+You typically also have the option to designate contingent beneficiaries.

-What is a contingent beneficiary, and how does this differ from a primary beneficiary?
+What is a contingent beneficiary, and how does a contingent beneficiary differ from a primary beneficiary?
 And do you really need to designate a contingent beneficiary at all?
 Read on to learn the answers, so you can make an informed decision about your legacy.

 What is a contingent beneficiary?

-A contingent beneficiary, sometimes referred to as a secondary beneficiary, is a person or institution you designate to inherit your assets after your death if your primary beneficiary predeceases you, or is unable to or chooses not to accept the assets.
-Just as there are second people in line for government roles, contingent beneficiaries are second in line to inherit assets.
+A contingent beneficiary, sometimes referred to as a secondary beneficiary, is a person or institution you name in a beneficiary designation form filed with certain assets' custodians to inherit the associated asset after your death if your primary beneficiary predeceases you, or is unable to, or chooses not to accept the assets.
+Just as there are second people in line for government roles, contingent beneficiaries are second people in line to inherit assets.
 You get the option to select one or more primary and contingent beneficiaries with many kinds of accounts.

 Primary vs. contingent beneficiary

-A primary beneficiary is the first person(s) to receive the benefit upon your death.
-A contingent beneficiary, on the other hand, is the person or entity you choose to inherit your assets in the event your primary beneficiaries have died, can't be located, or elect not to inherit your assets.
+A primary beneficiary is the first person(s) to receive an account benefit upon your death.
+A contingent beneficiary, on the other hand, is the person or entity you choose to inherit the account benefit in the event your primary beneficiaries have died, can't be located, or elect not to inherit the assets.

 Important note: Contingent beneficiaries do not inherit assets unless all of the primary beneficiaries have passed away before the original account owner has passed or the primary beneficiaries elect not to receive assets.
 Also keep in mind that contingent beneficiaries don't get anything if there's at least one primary beneficiary who can receive assets.